RaymondWGee/ReactResumeWebsite/README.md

+## Description
+Originally based off of a React Template and worked from there to make personal modifications, removing and adding things as necessary or desired.

+If you want to check out the original template, any of the background photos, or any of the packages/things I added that were not made by me, check out below!

 ## Loading Screen
 ![Screen Shot 2021-05-26 at 8 55 15 PM](https://user-images.githubusercontent.com/45413260/120414411-cced6300-c30e-11eb-8fb5-0ccbf1e1e054.png)
 - Short loading screen before popping into the website